-2. a 1. c

-3. e
+1.c 2.a 3.e 4.b 5.d

-- A. Mendel conducted his experiments on garden pea (Pisum sativum) because of the following reasons: - Pea plants have several distinct varieties. - Pea plant bears bisexual flowers. - Due to self-fertilization, it is easy to get pure lines for several generations. - As it is an annual plant, it is possible to study several generations within a short span of time. - The flowers of pea plant are easy to handle. - Each plant can produce large number of seeds in single generation.
+- A. Mendel conducted his experiments on garden pea (Pisum sativum) because of the following reasons: - · Pea plants have several distinct varieties. - Pea plant bears bisexual flowers. - Due to self-fertilization, it is easy to get pure lines for several generations. - As it is an annual plant, it is possible to study several generations within a short span of time. - The flowers of pea plant are easy to handle. - Each plant can produce large number of seeds in single generation.